NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 This proves the deity of Christ.

+## Psalms 44: 21

+> Will not God discover this?
+He is aware of the secrets of the heart.

+This verse identifies God as the one who **is aware of the secrets of the heart**.
+This shows omniscience.
+[The one who sees the hearts](#the-one-who-sees-the-heart) is also one of the descriptions of Jesus Christ, proving Jesus is God, and omniscient.

 ## Psalms 45:6-7

 > 6 Your throne, O God, is forever and ever.
 The scepter of your kingdom is a scepter of uprightness; 7 you have loved righteousness and hated wickedness.
 Therefore God, your God, has anointed you with the oil of gladness beyond your companions;